nielskee/draft-articles/TechnicalHiringPart2.md

 ## And you...do you code?

-If you're not hands-on, you need to be hands-off.
+If you're not hands-on with development, you need to be hands-off with developer hiring.
 Non-developers just aren't in a position to assess developer skills, and their uncertainty and lack of confidence in code will mean they'll focus on other traits.
-Specifically, they'll focus on **the wrong traits**.
+Most likely they'll focus on **the wrong traits**.

 This isn't elitism, it's just a reflection of the challenge of the role.
-It also doesn't matter that you _used_ to code, what matters is whether you code now.
+The way we hire people now needs participation from the interviewer, not just observation.
+So, it doesn't matter that you _used_ to code, what matters is whether you code now.
 The easiest way to check is to do the online test, the assignment, or the live interview challenge yourself.

-If it's a struggle for you, it's time to take a step back and let others make the call.
+If it's a struggle for you, it's time to take a step back and let others participate, and make the call when it comes to the hiring decision.
 Hopefully you've heeded my advice and got as many people in your team involved in technical interviewing as you can.
+If you haven't, then start.

 ## CV and cover letter